luckybeulla/css_338/wireshark.md

 7. Which entity (the nc client or the daytime server) initiated the closing of the TCP connection?
 How can you tell?
 * <img width="1171" alt="Screenshot 2024-09-19 at 9 28 45 PM" src="https://github.com/user-attachments/assets/75b6d52a-e3a0-43a4-a089-5d0d284f9454">
   The NIST time server client initiated the closing TCP connection [FIN].
 In frame 5, the connection is going out from port 13 to 46430 (or the nc IP address to the NIST time IP address).

+**HTTP**

+1. How many TCP connections were opened?
+How can you tell?
+2. Can you tell where my homepage (index.html) was requested?
+(If not, why not?
+If so, include frame summaries and/or other info that supports your answer.)
+3. Can you tell where my photograph (jeff-square-colorado.jpg) was requested?
+(If not, why not?
+If so, include frame summaries and/or other info that supports your answer.)